biocompibens/BioPhenics_app/README.md

 #### Usage : python normalisation.py data.xlsx parameters_file.json output.xlsx

-This script will take an Excel file (data.xlsx) as first argument, a parameters file (parameters_file.json) as second argument and the name of the output (output.xlsx) as third argument.
+This script will take an Excel file (example/2_data.xlsx) as first argument, it can be the output of the deeplearning.py script, a parameters file (example/2_parameters.json) as second argument and the name of the output (output.xlsx) as third argument.

 #### Data.xlsx specification